 I could spend hours talking about the different ways you can pinch a penny during your travels all over the world but instead I’ve decided to compile this list of 5 creative ways to travel China on a budget.

 Tip #1: Limit Your Time in the Big Cities

 No doubt everybody who visits China wants to see the main attractions: Beijing’s Great Wall, Xi’an’s Terracotta Warriors, all the great things to do in Shanghai, etc. Heck, you could spend weeks in each of these cities if you had the time and money.

 But one fact remains true for anybody traveling in China: 1 day of expenses in a major city = 3-4 days anywhere else in China.
 Not to mention the fact that you’ll run into huge crowds of tourists (check out my tips on how to avoid the China crowds).

 I’m not saying that you should skip the Chinese capital of Beijing, just don’t linger.
 Lodging, food and activities all cost much less once you get out of the big city and I would argue that you’ll have an opportunity to see the “real China” instead of the “touristy China”.

 Josh’s Recommendation: When you fly into the major cities, spend a day or two hitting all the sites that matter the most to you and then get out as quickly as possible.
 You’ll save yourself a lot of money.

 Tip #2: Skip the Plane, Take a Train

-There is one surefire way to save an incredible amount of money while traveling in China: ditch the plane and take a China train!
+There is one surefire way to save an incredible amount of money while traveling in China: ditch the plane and take a Chinese train!
 Check out my Ultimate Guide to Trains in China guide for more great tips here.

 - Train tickets can be up to 75% cheaper than an airplane to the same destination.